 Will an Alcohol Addiction Rehab Work for You?

 Alcohol addiction or alcohol dependence is a worldwide problem, afflicting almost one hundred forty million people.
 In the United States alone, close to twenty million people fall under the classification of alcohol dependence.
-In fact, some find themselves in conditions so severe that treatment in alcohol addiction rehab centers is already warranted.
+In fact, some find themselves in conditions so severe that treatment in alcohol addiction jesus and rehab centers is already warranted.

 It must be understood that alcohol addiction and alcohol abuse, while similar in some sense, have distinct differences.
 In the case of alcohol abuse, the individual is often forced to drink in excess of what he can handle perhaps because of peer pressure or circumstances.
 Alcohol addiction, on the other hand, is characterized by instances where the individual drinks in order for him to feel normal.
 They try to prevent the effects of alcohol from waning by getting drunk most of the time.
 Some attempt to curtail their addiction by ceasing alcohol consumption, but often encounter great difficulty in doing so.